-CBIZ's Board of Directors approved various share repurchase programs that were effective during the years ended December 31, 2010, 2009 and 2008.
+CBIZ's Board of Directors approved various share repurchase programs that were effective during the years ended December 31, 2011, 2010 and 2009.
 Under these programs, shares may be purchased in the open market or in privately negotiated transactions according to SEC rules.
 The repurchase programs do not obligate CBIZ to acquire any specific number of shares and may be suspended at any time.
 Repurchased shares are held in treasury, and may be reserved for future use in connection with acquisitions, employee share plans and other general purposes.
-Under CBIZ's amended credit facility (described in Note 8), there are no limitations on CBIZ's ability to repurchase CBIZ common stock provided that the Leverage Ratio, as defined by the credit facility, is less than 2.0.
+Under CBIZ's amended credit facility (described in Note 8), there are no limitations on CBIZ's ability to repurchase CBIZ common stock provided that the Senior Leverage Ratio, as defined by the credit facility, is less than 2.0.

 On September 14, 2010, CBIZ's Board of Directors authorized a supplemental share repurchase program allowing for an additional 7,716,669 shares of CBIZ's common stock to be repurchased from CBIZ's largest shareholder, Westbury (Bermuda) Ltd. ("Westbury"), a company organized by CBIZ founder Michael G. DeGroote.
 In addition, on September 16, 2010, CBIZ's Board of Directors authorized a second supplemental repurchase program allowing for an additional 4,578,894 shares of CBIZ's common stock to be repurchased using a portion of the proceeds from the 2010 Notes transaction.
-The total cost of these two share repurchases was \$48.2 million and \$25.1 million for the Westbury and 2010 Notes transactions, respectively.
+The total cost of these two share repurchases was \$48.5 million and \$25.1 million for the Westbury and 2010 Notes transactions, respectively.
 See Note 18 for further discussion of the Westbury transaction.

-Not including the shares repurchased from the 2010 supplemental share repurchase plans discussed above, CBIZ repurchased 1.1 million, 1.8 million and 4.8 million shares under the share repurchase programs during the years ended December 31, 2010, 2009 and 2008, at an aggregate cost (including fees and commissions) of \$7.1 million, \$13.3 million and \$41.4 million, respectively.
+Not including the shares repurchased from the 2010 supplemental share repurchase plans discussed above, CBIZ repurchased 1.4 million, 1.1 million and 1.8 million shares under the share repurchase programs during the years ended December 31, 2011, 2010 and 2009, at a cost (including fees and commissions) of \$9.5 million, \$7.6 million and \$13.3 million, respectively.